 As is the case with many events in 2020, the 39th Annual Holiday Toy and Food Distribution will still be held, but it will be in a different format this year.

 The biggest change is that the toy distribution and food distribution will be in separate locations and on different days.
-Registration will be required for the toy distribution and begins Oct.
-12, but there will be no registration for the food distribution.
+Registration was required for the toy distribution, but there will be no registration for the food distribution.

 The event is hosted by the United Way of Monongalia and Preston Counties, Christian Help and the Monongalia County Humane Society, and it is sponsored by DTE Energy and Kroger.

-Once you have filled out the form, you will be assigned a time to pick up the toys at Christian Help, 219 Walnut St., Morgantown.
+Those who are registered and have been assigned a time will pick up the toys at Christian Help, 219 Walnut St., Morgantown.